aimms/how-to/Articles/350/350-install-AIMMS-elsewhere.rst

 If this folder does not exist, please create it.

 Then create a symbolic link as follows:
-.. removing line numbers and emphasis as it is a single line of code

 .. code-block:: none

     mklink /D Aimms "D:\Program Files (x86)\AIMMS\IFA\Aimms"

-..
-This should give the following output:

 which gives the following output: